Gulzar Group of Institutes B.sc Admissions 2025

 BSc Zoology curriculum involves different forms, functions, and behaviour of animals which helps to understand the general biological principles.
 It is a well-structured course with theory-based papers along with exciting practical sessions.
 BSc Zoology provides a hands-on experience to students and helps them understand scientific concepts easily.

-The salary of a candidate is also a subjective thing, it depends on various factors like your institution, knowledge, and skills.
+The salary of a candidate is also a subjective thing, it depends on various factors such as your institution, knowledge, and skills.
 On average, a BSc Zoology salary is around Rs.
 4-5 lakhs per annum.
 The salaries are as follows:

 Job Profile | Average Salary |